← Back to 後漢書

 [] * () **[]*

 The Er ya names perilla ‘cassia-basil.’
-The regional glossary adds that su is another name for ren herb.
-The Er ya adds that mao is wild rice stem (water spinach family).
+The Fang yan says: "Su is also ren."
+The Er ya says: "Mao is mallard-flowering caltrop."
 Round leaves like water-shield; it grows submerged and is now called ‘water mallow.’
-The Er ya pairs ge with a mountain herb whose name is lost in the lacuna.
+The Er ya says: "Ge is mountain herb (one graph missing in text)."
 The graphs ge and ge were ancient variants.
 Ju (fanqie zi-lü) is the plantain lily, also named ‘bash banana.’
 Yu is the marsh herb ‘xuan yu,’ alias you, rooted in water— Text variant yi.
 They grow along the margin’s si (shore).”

 35